Concepts

 You can configure decisions at different levels:

-• In a workflow, you can add up to 8 decisions, such as Decline, Review, and Approve.
+• In a workflow, you can decisions such as Decline, Review, and Approve.

 • In a rule stage, you can add a subset of decisions available in the workflow.
 In addition, you can also configure their priorities to resolve rule decision conflicts.
 For example, you can add Approve and Decline decisions and give Decline a higher priority.
 If the stage has two rules, one outputs an Approve decision, and one outputs a Decline decision, the final decision of the stage will be Decline.